You can use one of our Digital Media Labs in a few different ways:

 Open Lab hours vary by location, check our online events calendar.

 There are a wide variety of computer classes offered in the Digital Media Labs.
-Whether you are just getting sttarted with computers, want to brush up on some dusty skills or learn something completely new there is a class for you.
-Check our online events calendar for the all of our upcoming classes!
+Whether you are just getting started with computers, want to brush up on some dusty skills, or learn something completely new, there is a class for you.
+Check our online events calendar for all of our upcoming classes!

 - Bring the source materials you want to work on.
-This could be props for your video, video you've shot elsewhere, pictures to scan, or maybe a 3D model you'd like to have printed.
+For example, this could be props for your video, videos you've shot elsewhere, pictures to scan, or maybe VHS tapes to digitize.

 - Have a way to take your files home when you're done.
-Files saved to the Lab hard drives are regularly deleted.
+Files saved to the Lab hard drives are deleted after every computer session.
 Bring a USB drive or set up a cloud storage account to preserve your work.
 Have these things ready before your lab visit.